-One of the most common bait options that you can find in any grocery store or butcher shop are very tasty, protein packed chicken livers.
+One of the most common bait options that you can find in any grocery store or butcher shop is very tasty, protein-packed chicken livers.
 Many chefs agree that they are excellent delicacies when prepared properly.
 Catfish agree with those chefs; there is something very unique about the taste of chicken livers that catfish thoroughly enjoy as they are ranked high up on the most popular bait list.

 Feeding farmed catfish.

 Catfish aren’t picky and will eat just about anything.
 This makes them easy to farm, and in captivity, they are fed a wide variety of foods.
 They are often raised to big-enough sizes to be eaten, or they are just placed in tanks with other fish to help keep the water clean.
 Raising catfish requires supplementary feeding practices in addition to the food it is able to find itself.